ietf-wg-bpf/ebpf-docs/rst/elf.rst

 Documentation conventions
 =========================

-As this specification is a extension to the ELF specification, the same daya representation convention is used as specified in http://www.sco.com/developers/gabi/latest/ch4.intro.html#data_representation where structures are represented in a C-style format with types such as Elf64_Word for an unsigned 32-bit integer.
+As this specification is a extension to the ELF specification, the same data representation convention is used as specified in http://www.sco.com/developers/gabi/latest/ch4.intro.html#data_representation where structures are represented in a C-style format with types such as ``Elf64_Word`` for an unsigned 64-bit integer.

 ELF Header
 =============